 How many Boers fought in the Second Boer War?

-The Burgers (meaning ‘able bodied male citizens,’ some as young as 12 years old and men above 60 years of age,) on horseback or commando, (both Republics combined,) numbered about 88,000.
+The Burgers (meaning ‘able bodied male citizens,’ some as young as 12 years old and men above 60 years of age,) on commando, (both Republics combined,) numbered about 88,000.
 (Wikipedia Online Encyclopedia states that the Afrikaner forces numbered only 64,000.)
 Even so, no more than 40,000 Burghers were in the field at any given time.
 In September 1900, after the capital of the ZAR, Pretoria, fell to the British, half of the remaining Afrikaner force was captured and imprisoned in local ‘forts’ or prisons, and sent overseas as prisoners of war.
 This loss cut the number of Afrikaners on commando in half.

 How could such a small force of Boers engage the British Empire and her Allies?

 In 1899, when the mighty British Empire attacked the two Afrikaner Republics, the Orange Free State and Zuid Afrikaansche Republiek had no formal Defense Force to speak of.
-They had nearly no medical provisions or trained combat divisions, apart from the Mounted Police Corp that served civilian life, and the small ‘State Artillery.’
-Mostly deployed for ceremonial purposes, the State Artillery wore ornate, full dress uniforms with decorative shoulder-straps, shoulder tabs, caps, and pants with colored cord on the side.
-Ranks were indicated by six-pointed silver stars on the collar and officer’s swords.
-Field uniforms were white-grey.
+They had nearly no medical provisions or trained combat divisions, apart from the Mounted Police Corp that served civilians, and the small ‘State Artillery’ or President’s Guard.
+Mostly deployed for ceremonial purposes, the State Artillery wore full dress uniforms with decorative shoulder-straps, shoulder tabs, caps, and pants with colored cord on the outside of the legs.
+Ranks were indicated by six-pointed silver stars on the collar and officer swords.
+As trained troops, their field uniforms were white-grey.

 When the mighty British army engaged the two small Republics on the battleground, the nearly insignificant State Artillery withstood them fiercely.
 Wikipedia wrote, “During the Boer War, the ‘Staatsartillerie’ performed sterling service.
 They were the first modern artillery unit to use indirect fire, (Battle of Bergendal or Dalmanutha, 21–27 August 1900,) and the first to use their guns as fire support to the [commandos.]
 Their outstanding service led Winston Churchill to comment, "These are the finest gunners in the world....
 They can teach the Royal Artillery a lesson or two."